 Breast cancer has a face, and when survivors find one another, form friendships, start peer support networks, and provide support while lobbying for funding for treatment and research, they keep the issue from becoming just a marketing cliché: pink frying pans and ballpoint pens.

-“We’re passionate women, passionate about life and about making a difference,” says Thompson about the common ground she shares with her friends Aucoin and Shea.
+“We’re passionate women, passionate about life and about making a difference,” says Barbara about the common ground she shares with her friends Joan and Ilse.

-Surviving cancer “has made me a stronger person than I thought I ever could be,” says Shea.
+Surviving cancer “has made me a stronger person than I thought I ever could be,” says Ilse.
 “It’s made me appreciate my family, and not worry so much.
-To live life to the fullest,” says Shea.
+To live life to the fullest,” says Ilse.
 Find people like this.
 Hold them close to you.

 “When your treatment is finished, the cancer isn’t necessarily out of your life,” says Virginia Yule, executive director of Willow Breast Cancer Support Canada.
 Regardless of what stage in your diagnosis, treatment or recovery you are in, tap into the powerful benefits of peer support.

 Breast cancer is the most common form of cancer for Canadian women.
 In 2008, roughly 22,400 women will be diagnosed with it.
 While some risk factors are hereditary, others are tied to lifestyle, meaning yes: you can be pro-active about reducing your chances of getting breast cancer.
 Here’s how: